 Know Your Situation, Not Your Secret

 You may have lost your job, but that doesn’t mean you should be ashamed or keep it a secret.
 You are transitioning out of your old job and into a new one that you may even like more.
 Don’t forget who is in charge of deciding where you will work next.
 Try to embrace the fact that you have the opportunity to choose to work closer, get better hours, more vacation time, or even better compensation.
 You have the experience, education, and skills that companies need.
 Step up your networking game and reach out to friends or family; you never know where a new opportunity may appear.

 The Five P’s

-Marvin believes that if you live by the five P’s, you will have no trouble landing a job.
+Marvin believes that you will have no trouble landing a job if you live by the five Ps.
 Preparation, Practice, Provides, Peek, Performance.
 Begin by preparing yourself for interviews, networking events, or any situation that requires practice.
 Prepare questions you want to ask and the answers for items you may be asked.
 Doing so, you will think less of what you “could” have said.
 Practice your questions delivery, handshake, eye contact, or even your posture.
 Being well prepared and practicing for situations that could get you the job will provide peak performance.

 Job Search Perspective

 Did you know that 80% of the decisions we make are driven by emotion?
-Would you say burning your “lucky” Browns jersey after a 0-16 season a well thought out plan?
-Marvin believes that life is 10% what happens to a person and 90% how we react to it.
+Would you say burning your “lucky” Browns jersey after a 0-16 season a well-thought-out plan?
+Marvin believes that life is 10% what happens to a person and 90% of how we react to it.
 Marvin shared a funny story with us about his neighbor, who seems to be always complaining about something.
-When Marvin and his neighbor crossed paths while checking their mail on a rainy day the neighbor said: “Isn’t this weather terrible?”, Marvin replied, “Well, you don’t have to shovel rain.”
+When Marvin and his neighbor crossed paths while checking their mail on a rainy day, the neighbor said: “Isn’t this weather terrible?”
+Marvin replied, “Well, you don’t have to shovel rain.”
 Keeping a positive attitude about life will impact how life treats you.